 Are valorant skins pay-to-win?

-Whenever a new skin collection is released in , the first thing you hear from players is that the skins include “an Aimbot”.
+Whenever a new skin collection is released in , the thing you hear from players is that the skins include “an Aimbot”.
 But is that really true?

 You may have heard about Valorant’s closed beta for the Prime collection, specifically the Vandal skin.
 The issue was also recently brought into the spotlight by the statement of players from the Sentinels team.
 The players believe that certain skins greatly affect the gameplay.
-So, let’s take a look at whether weapon skins really affect the gameplay and whether using real money will really make us all Radiant.
+So, let’s take a look at whether skins really affect the gameplay and whether using real money will really make us all Radiant.

 How do affect gameplay?